FluxML/model-zoo/vision/mlp_mnist/README.md

 ## Model Info

 A [multi-layer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) (MLP) consists of at least three sets of of nodes: an input layer, a hidden layer and an output layer.
-Except for the input node each node is a neuron that uses a nonlinear activation function.
-MLP utilizes a supervised learning technique called backpropagation for training.
-Its multiple layers and non-linear activation distinguish MLP from a linear perceptron.
-It can distinguish data that is not linearly separable.
+Each node except for the input node is a neuron that uses a nonlinear activation function.
+The multiple layers and non-linearities allow an MLP to distinguish data that is not linearly separable once trained.

 In this example, we create a MLP that classifies handwritten digits using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 Our model uses the simplest [Flux layers](http://fluxml.ai/Flux.jl/stable/models/layers/), namely `Dense` and `Chain`.